How to Make Metal Rust in Less than 10 Minutes

 Fast forward several months and now that we’re ready for the project I can’t find old horseshoes anywhere!
 Well, that’s only partially true, I did find some online but wanted them NOW because I’m impatient.
 I did find a couple at a local antique shop but there were only two (I wanted at least three), and they didn’t have holes in them which we wanted to make it easy to attach to our reclaimed wood.
 Oh yeah and they were suuuuuper heavy.

-In case you didn't know, traveling in a RV means you have to be extra careful about how much weight you add to the motorhome, and every little thing adds up.
-Naturally I'm drawn to overly heavy wood and iron.
+In case you didn’t know, traveling in an RV means you have to be extra careful about how much weight you add to the motorhome, and every little thing adds up.
+Naturally I’m drawn to overly heavy wood and iron.
 Go figure.

 Even something as small as a horseshoe all of a sudden seems to weigh a whole heck of a lot more than I ever realized.
 Anyway, since my mission to find antique horseshoes was a fail I decided it was time to fall back on plan B, buy new horseshoes and make them look old.
 I was able to pick up this 4 pack of horseshoes for $8 at a local tractor supply store.
 There were different kinds so we picked up the ones that are supposedly “lightweight”.